 Several weeks ago, I was in a grocery store having a conversation with an employee about cheese when a rack of cookbooks nearby caught my eye.
-One cookbook in particular–The Paleo Chef by Nick Evans–kept calling out to me, wanting me to pick it up and peruse it.
-(I told you cookbooks talk to me, didn’t I?)
+One cookbook in particular–The Paleo Chef by Nick Evans–caught my eye.

-The reason this cookbook called out to me was because I had not yet seen a Paleo cookbook written by a real, living and breathing CHEF.
-There are A LOT of really great recipes in this cookbook and I will be making many of them simply because they sound and LOOK wonderful.
-(The photography is stunning!)
+This cookbook caught my eye because I had never seen a Paleo cookbook written by a real, living and breathing CHEF.
+There are A LOT of really great recipes in this cookbook and I will be making many of them simply because they sound and LOOK wonderful and the photography is stunning!

-Here is the result of my tweaking his recipe.
-My husband even enjoyed this and he doesn’t care for avocados.
+Here is the result of my tweaking his Chocolate Avocado Mousse recipe.
+My husband even enjoyed this dessert and he doesn’t like avocados.

 If you’re super-serious about the Paleo lifestyle, you’ll want to make sure the chocolate is as unprocessed as possible, use raw honey and use a vanilla bean or pure vanilla bean paste instead of the extract (which can contain sugar).